purplebugs/sch-memory-game/README.md

 Navigate to [starter-kit](starter-kit/) and see the [README](starter-kit/README.md)

+## Run the app

+`npm run start:all`

+This starts the app and the server to produce images for the cards as per [starter-kit/README.md](starter-kit/README.md)

 ## Things I did

 1. Updated depencies and configuration so the `npm install` and `npm start` commands would work because dependencies were years out of date